matkoch/matkoch.github.io/_posts/2020-08-04-implementing-and-debugging-custom-msbuild-tasks.md

   }
 </style>

 ***TL;DR: MSBuild is at the heart of every .NET project.
 It's the system that ultimately invokes tools like NuGet or the C# compiler.
-Other tools can be integrated via custom MSBuild tasks, however, working with these can be very daunting at first.
+Additional tools can be integrated via custom MSBuild tasks, however, working with these can be very daunting at first.
 Knowing a few tricks and tools, the process of implementing, packaging, and debugging a custom task can be greatly simplified.
 A sample project is [available on GitHub](https://github.com/matkoch/custom-msbuild-task).***

 Much of the tooling around .NET projects ends up having to integrate with [MSBuild](https://docs.microsoft.com/visualstudio/msbuild/msbuild), the _low-level_ build system in the .NET ecosystem.
 A few examples of these tools are: